-Smartwater: I always make sure my houseguests have plenty of water available.
-Flying can be so dehydrating and guests never want to impose and some don’t know how to help themselves in the kitchen, so I make sure to keep plenty of Smartwater on hand for them.
-Alarm Clock: I know everyone uses their cell phones for alarms these days, but sometimes it’s just nice to look at an actual clock.
+Water: I always make sure my houseguests have plenty of water available.
+Flying can be so dehydrating and guests never want to impose and some don’t know to just help themselves in the kitchen, so I make sure to keep plenty of water on hand for them.

-Loofah and Soap: I don’t know about you, but I ALWAYS forget something when I travel – a toothbrush, shampoo, my loofah, etc., so I’ve stocked the cart with a few shower and bath essentials.
+Toiletries: I don’t know about you, but I ALWAYS forget something when I travel – a toothbrush, shampoo, my loofah, etc., so I’ve stocked the basket with a few shower and bath essentials.

 Here’s a short list of oft-forgotten toiletries to possibly include: